plausible/website/_posts/2021-08-30-58-of-hacker-news-reddit-and-tech-savvy-visitors-block-google-analytics.md

 ![Google Analytics stats](/uploads/google-analytics-stats-hn-post.png)

 Google Analytics is underreporting the tech-savvy audiences by almost 60%.
-Turns out 58% of Hacker News readers, Reddit users and other techies block Google Analytics.
+It turns out 58% of Hacker News readers, Reddit users and other techies block Google Analytics.
 Let's take a close look at the numbers.

 ## 58% of visitors block Google Analytics